fcannizzohz/demo-hz-testing/README.md

     }
 ```

-In here Mockito is used to mock the behaviour of the Hazelcast instance and of the `"customer"` `ÌMap` to validate the behaviour of the `findCustomer()` interface method.

-### Testing with embedded Hazelcast mock network
+## Testing with embedded Hazelcast mock network

 While not mocking per se, **embedded Hazelcast instances** are real, in-memory cluster nodes ideal for local testing.
 They enable realistic behaviour without requiring external setup.

-> [!NOTE] Developers should use, in unit test scenarios, `TestHazelcastInstanceFactory` over `Hazelcast.newHazelcastInstance()`.
+Unless for specific reasons regarding testing of network deployments developers should use, `HazelcastTestSupport` over
+running fully fledged instances started with `Hazelcast.newHazelcastInstance()`.
-> The latter creates full Hazelcast nodes and may interfere with local networking (e.g., TCP/IP stack, port conflicts), making tests slower and possibly more brittle.
+The latter creates full Hazelcast nodes and may interfere with local networking (e.g., TCP/IP stack, port conflicts), making
+tests slower and possibly more brittle.

+### Setting up the Hazelcast Test support

-To use Hazelcast’s mock network test support, you must include the test dependency with the `tests` classifier:
+The `HazelcastTestSupport` requires following dependency with the `tests` classifier:

 ```xml
     <dependency>